mmiranda222/.statsuite/content/getting started/faqs/de-customisation-configuration.md

 ---

 ### Coded attributes returned as flags
-Define the supported coded attributes displayed as flags at the observaion value level in the table and chart views.<br>
+Define the supported coded attributes displayed as flags at the observation value level in the table and chart views.<br>
 The code is shown next to the observaiton value, and the label is displayed in a mouse-over feature.<br>
 You can define more than one type of attributes to be displayed as flags.<br>
 **Warning**: if the value ID of an attribute that is defined as flag is **longer than 4 characters**, then this value will not be displayed as flag but as **footnote**.<br>